mparchment/salsabil-io/src/content/blog/hadith.md

 - *Kitab al-Tamyiz* by Imam Muslim

 In this work, Muslim clearly details his methodology of critiquing hadith.
 Listen to the commentary of Abdullah al-Sa'd.
 This will significantly deepen one’s understanding of hadith criticism and its application.
+Accompany this by reading Muslim's *Muqaddimah* to his *Sahih*, where he implicitly lays out the five conditions of authenticity.

 - *Al-'Illat wa-Ajnasuha* by Mustafa Bahu